- Happy members that stay

 Members Save 20%

-Health Partners members with Extras cover save 20% off most non-prescription items at over 50 pharmacies around South Australia.
+Health Partners members with Extras cover save 20% on most non-prescription items at over 50 pharmacies around South Australia.